vmware-archive/gp-r/HomePage.md

  sdw8
  sdw9
 (16 rows)
 ```

 We can see that all 16 segment hosts were returned in the result, which means all nodes executed our PL/R function.

 ### Timing
 An alternative way to verify whether your code is running in parallel is to do timed performance testing.
-This method is laborious, but can be helpful in precisely communicating the speedup achieved through parallelization.
+This method is laborious, but can be helpful in precisely communicating the speedup achieved through parallelization to a business partner or customer.
+Using the abalone dataset, we show how to compare the timing results from an implementation that builds models sequentially with a version that builds models in parallel.

-Using the abalone dataset, we show how to compare the timing results from an implementation that builds models sequentially with the version that builds them in parallel.
 First we create a PL/R function which builds a linear regression to predict the age of an abalone (determined by counting the number of rings) from physical measurements.
 The function returns the coefficients for each of the linear predictors.

 ```SQL
     DROP FUNCTION IF EXISTS plr_lm( sex text[], length float8[], diameter float8[],